TomBric/stratux-radar-display/README.md

    3. The file "wpa_supplicant.conf" is actually configured for the network "stratux".
 If you want a different network setup please modify "wpa_supplicant.conf" accordingly.
 To get the following configurations please setup network and keys in "wpa_supplicant.conf" so that you have internet connection.
    4. Startup your Stratux and boot your new raspberry.
 Figure out the IP-adress of your raspberry, e.g. by checking in the logs of your WLAN router (or use arp requests)
    5. From your workstation open a remote shell on the new raspberry:  ssh pi@192.168.x.x.
 Password is standard for the pi.
-   6. On the raspberry modify the following settings via "sudo raspi-config":   "-> Interface Options -> Enable SPI"
-   7. Copy the configuration script (under github/image) onto the radar-raspberry:  scp configure_radar.sh pi@192.168.x.x:/home/pi
+   6. Copy the configuration script (under github/image) onto the radar-raspberry:  scp configure_radar.sh pi@192.168.x.x:/home/pi
-   8. Execute the configuration script as user pi. "/bin/bash configure_radar.sh".
+   7. Execute the configuration script as user pi. "/bin/bash configure_radar.sh".
 This will take some time since it does an update on the pi.
 It will also clone a version of the radar into /home/pi/stratux-radar-display
-   9. Depending on your display modify /home/pi/stratux-radar-display/image/stratux_radar.sh.
+   8. Depending on your display modify /home/pi/stratux-radar-display/image/stratux_radar.sh.
 In paramater "-c"Enter the IP Adress of your stratux and in parameter "-d" the device.
 E.g.
          - cd /home/pi/stratux-radar-display/main && python3 radar.py -s -d Oled_1in5 -c 192.168.10.1 &
          - cd /home/pi/stratux-radar-display/main && python3 radar.py -s -d Epaper_3in7 -c 192.168.178.55 &
-    10. The configuration skript will make an entry in crontab of user pi, so that radar will start automatically after reboot.
+   9. The configuration skript will make an entry in crontab of user pi, so that radar will start automatically after reboot.

-   Remark: Raspbian Buster on the Pi Zero has problems with IPV6.
-So if you connect it to some network with IPV6 devices, make sure IPV6 is disabled (append ipv6.disable=1 on the first line in cmdline.txt in the image before booting)

    ### Installation on a standard stratux device
    stratux-radar-display can run also directly on your stratux device.
 Connect the displays to the GPIO pins of the Stratux.
 You can then start with step 5 from expert setup above.
 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.